 Wookalily are quirky, in a good way.
 Folk-gothic troubadour tales, new-time mountain music, glorious melodic hooks and a drum kit which guarantees purists cover their ears.
 Five women (Adele, Sharon, Lyndsay, Lou and Clair): too girly to be a beat group, too funky to be a folk group, too good to miss.

 Wookalily released their debut EP Black Magic Doll in 2011.
 Their song ‘Diamonds And Gold’ gained them a showcase at the prestigious IBMA WOB Festival, Nashville 2012.
-They also recorded for Country Music Hall-Of-Famer Dixie Hall’s Pickin’ Like A Girl compilation in 2013 – the only non-American band to do so.
+They recorded for Country Music Hall-Of-Famer Dixie Hall’s Pickin’ Like A Girl compilation in 2013 – the only non-American band to do so.
 Their own debut album All The Waiting While was released in November 2014.
-It’s rumbling along nicely with local airplay and humbling acclaim from fellow musicians worldwide.
-They were scouted by Warner Bros Wall to Wall Productions for BBC4 documentary featuring Midge Ure and Rhod Gilbert 2016 and made it to the NATIONS final.
-TV appearances also include BBC2 NI Music Night at Brownlow, Irish TV, NVTV and UTV.
-Radio play includes BBC Radio Ulster, BBC Shropshire and RTE.
-They signed a publishing deal 2017 so their music will be on the Warner Chappell catalogue.
-This year they are recording their second album with much sought after producer Julie McLarnon at Analogue Catalogue and will be opening for Martha Wainwright at Soma festival as part of their summer tour.
+It’s rumbling along nicely with lots of airplay and humbling acclaim from fellow musicians worldwide.
+In 2016 they were scouted by Warner Bros Wall to Wall Productions for a BBC4 documentary featuring Midge Ure and Rhod Gilbert.
+They have opened stages for the likes of Martha Wainwright and Bap Kennedy and are currently recording their second album with much sought after producer Julie McLarnon at Analogue Catalogue.
+Due for release early 2018.